-The term "health benefits" encompasses a wide range of programs and benefits, including various categories of Medicaid, pharmacy benefits, eligibility for enrollment in a Qualified Health Plan (QHP), and tax credits and cost-sharing reductions that make QHPs more affordable.
+The term "health benefits" encompasses a wide range of programs and benefits, including various categories of Medicaid, pharmacy benefits, eligibility for enrollment in a Qualified Health Plan (QHP), and tax credits and costsharing reductions that make QHPs more affordable.
 Part Two describes the eligibility standards for each program or benefit.

-6.00 Medicaid - in general (01/15/2017, GCR 16-095)
+6.00 Medicaid - in general (01/01/2025, GCR 24-075)

 - (a) In general.
 To qualify for Medicaid, an individual must meet nonfinancial, categorical, and financial eligibility criteria. - (b) Nonfinancial criteria.
-The nonfinancial criteria include the following: - (1) Citizenship or immigration status (§ 17.00); - (2) Vermont residency (§ 21.00); - (3) Social Security number requirements (§ 16.00); - (4) Assignment-of-rights and cooperation requirements (§ 18.00); - (5) Living-arrangement requirements (§ 20.00); and - (6) Pursuit of potential unearned income (§ 22.00). - (c) Categorical criteria.
+The nonfinancial criteria include the following: - (1) Citizenship or immigration status (§ 17.00); - (2) Vermont residency (§ 21.00); - (3) Social Security number requirements (§ 16.00); - (4) Assignment-of-rights and cooperation requirements (§ 18.00); and - (5) Living-arrangement requirements (§ 20.00). - (c) Categorical criteria.
 An individual must meet the categorical criteria (e.g., age, disability, etc.) of at least one coverage group to be eligible for health benefits through the Medicaid program. - (d) Financial criteria.
 Although there are a few coverage groups with no financial requirements, financial eligibility generally requires that an individual have no more than a specified amount of income or, in some cases, resources.
 The Medicaid financial eligibility requirements are: - (1) Income within the income limit appropriate to the individual's covered group. - (2) Resources within the resource limit appropriate to the individual's covered group. - (3) Asset-transfer limitations for an individual who needs long-term care services and supports.

-7.00 Medicaid for children and adults (MCA) (01/01/2024, GCR 23-083)
+7.00 Medicaid for children and adults (MCA) (01/01/2025, GCR 24-075)